Going Green Has Never Looked So Wrong

 6. I don’t know what they were going for here… did the bike get dipped in a tub of green paint?
 Was there only enough to do half the bike?

 7. Just because it worked for Kawasaki, doesn’t mean every fast paced ride can make an unusual colour work.
-This is what happens when the painters can’t decide between olive green and neon.
+This is what happens when the painters can’t decide between olive and neon.

 8. We know Volkswagen vans are a great, retro ride, but even they can’t pull off this bright a lime colouring.
 I don’t know what the teddy bear in the passenger seat was thinking.

 9. I don’t know what’s more surprising with this caravan, that the original paint is still so well intact, or that this is the original colour.
 Meaning, at some point that colour was somebody’s first choice when buying at the dealership.